Details

 Saint Lucy

-Whose beautiful name signifies 'LIGHT'
+Whose beautiful name means 'LIGHT'

 by the light of faith which God bestowed upon you